rabellamy/row-fixer/README.md

 Extra
 =====

-If you are concerned about people who do not have JavaScript turned on, you could set explicit heights on the selectors, with scroll-bars in case of overflow:
+If you are concerned about people who do not have JavaScript turned on, you could set explicit heights on the elements that need to be lined up, with scroll-bars in case of overflow:

     .my-container h1,
     .my-container h3,